wlsf82/cv/README.md

 In 2018, I started an online school called Talking About Testing.

-The school is focused on teaching all about testing automation, and it already has seven courses.
+The school is focused on teaching all about testing automation, and it already has eight courses.

 Summing up the number of students on both platforms ([Coursify.me](https://talkingabouttesting.coursify.me/) and [Udemy](https://www.udemy.com/user/walmyr/)), I already have more than 17K students.

-Now, I'm taking the school to its next level, and I'm making it my full-time job, where I intend to recycle old-courses, launch new ones, besides other improvements here and there.
+Now, I'm taking the school to its next level, and I'm making it my full-time job, where I intend to recycle old courses and launch new ones, besides other improvements here and there.

 ### Senior Quality Assistance Software Engineer at [Typeform](https://https://www.typeform.com) (March 2022 - January 2023)